issuu/ocaml-protoc-plugin/README.md

 serialized?).
 This implementation chooses to always serialize values, default or otherwise, for all fields which are set (i.e. `Some x`).
-This differs from proto3, which explicitly states that fields with default values does not need to be transmitted).
+This differs from proto3, which explicitly states that fields with default values should not be transmitted).

 ## Invocation
 If the plugin is available in the path as `protoc-gen-ocaml`, then you